alecthibodeau/radtabs-client/README.md

 ## Future Features

 I would like to include calculations, so that a user can add up the number of hours spent on a project, for example.
-Also, I'd like to further refine the tabs interface and make it responsive.

 ## [License](LICENSE)